rdbyk/balisc/README.md

 ## Issues and Pull Requests
 Both are welcome!
 For the time being, we have the following focus
-- improvement of run-time performance
+- improvement of run-time performance and maintainability
-- simplication of code base and maintainability
+- simplification of code base
 - compilation under Linux x86_64 GCC
 - building of binary packages (Debian, Ubuntu, ...)
 - ...